 Khau Vai Love Market recognized as National Intangible Cultural Heritage

-Recently, the Ministry of Culture, Sports and Tourism has recognized Phong Luu Khau Vai Market’s social customs and beliefs in Khau Vai Commune, Meo Vac District, Ha Giang Province as the National Intangible Cultural Heritage.
+In 2025, the Ministry of Culture, Sports and Tourism continues to celebrate Phong Luu Khau Vai Market’s social customs and beliefs in Khau Vai Commune, Meo Vac District, Ha Giang Province, which was recognized as a National Intangible Cultural Heritage site.
+This honor reflects the market's enduring significance in Vietnamese culture.

-Sunset over buckwheat flower field of Meo Vac Town, Ha Giang
+Sunset over the buckwheat flower field in Meo Vac Town, Ha Giang

-Khau Vai Market is maintained until today in order to preserve the culture as well as promote the tourism industry and economy of the province.
-Ha Giang province also promotes the market into the Khau Vai Love Market Cultural and Tourism Week which takes place in 3 days from 26th to 28th March of Lunar Calendar.
-The event is an opportunity for travelers not only to join a lot of unique traditional cultural activities like drum dancing, flute playing, horse riding, and folk games but also to savor local specialties such as corn wine, smoked pork, hotpot, and so on.
+Maintaining Khau Vai Market is crucial for preserving local culture and boosting tourism and economic growth in Ha Giang Province.
+The province also organizes the Khau Vai Love Market Cultural and Tourism Week, which takes place over three days from the 26th to the 28th of the lunar month.
+This event offers travelers a chance to engage in various unique traditional activities, including drum dancing, flute playing, horse riding, and folk games.
+Visitors can also indulge in local specialties such as corn wine, smoked pork, hotpot, and more.

 Comments (0)